Akash2021/Vai/readme.md

-## This is a AI Voice Assisstant based on Deep Learning which runs on flask at its backend
+## This is an AI Voice Assistant based on Deep Learning which runs on flask at its backend

 # Steps to run this
 *  #### Clone the repository in a local directory
 *  #### Create a Virtual Environment on your machine
-* #### To create Virtual Environment on your machine use the following commands
+* #### To create a  Virtual Environment on your machine use the following commands

 For Windows:
  ```